Abdelrhman8Qouay/laravel-clone-twitter-vue/README.md

     php artisan serve ( to run only the server-side of backend of laravel with this command )

 npm i vue-material-design-icons ( to install the material-design-icons of vue package )

+npm i pinia pinia-plugin-presistedstate ( install pinia with inertia js )

+npm i @vueuse/core ( install the vueuse to make the infinite scrolling loading )

+## Visited Important Sites For Important Points in the project

+A Quick Vue 3 Infinite Scrolling Component ( https://learnvue.co/articles/vue-infinite-scrolling ) {while scrolling it get rendering for more posts for the user}